pcardotatgit/automation_lab_web_app_LIGHT/README.md

 The output will be the input of the next step.
 Etc etc... until the final step ( Malicious objects blocked ).

-Every tile you have to send an API call, get the JSON result, parse it for extracting from it the searched information, and then store this extracted data into the variable library.
+So we always loop on the same operations... you have to send an API call, get the JSON result, parse it for extracting from it the searched information, and then store this extracted data into the variable library.

 You can test step by step your workflow at any time, either from the begining, or from a selected step.